How to Create an Anonymous Seal?

 • You can copy the survey link into an in-private browser window.
 Access the form without signing into your account.
 If you are able to access without signing in, you can be sure of the survey’s anonymity.

-• When a survey requires signing an NDA (non disclosure agreement) or asks for personal information it raises questions about the level of anonymity.
+• When a survey requires signing an NDA (nondisclosure agreement) or asks for personal information, it raises questions about the level of anonymity.
 It's important to exercise caution when encountering such surveys and consider the implications of providing personal information.

 What is an anonymous seal in surveys?